panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 console.log(mySize === Sizes.Medium) // logs true
 ```

-`Sizes` is an enum based on a plain JavaScript object.
-Accessing an enum value is done using the property accessor: `Sizes.Medium`.
+`Sizes` is an enum based on a plain JavaScript object which has 3 named constants: `Sizes.Small`, `Sizes.Mediun`, and `Sizes.Large`.

+`Sizes` is also a string enum because the values of the named constants are strings: `'small'`, `'medium'`, and `'large'`.

+To access the named constant value just use the  [property accessor](/access-object-properties-javascript/#1-dot-property-accessor).
+For example the value of `Sizes.Medium` is `'medium'`.

 The plain object enum buys with its simplicity: just define an object with keys and values, and the enum is ready.

-An issue with the plain object enum is that enum can be overwritten.
+### Pros and cons

-In a large codebase, somebody might accidentally modify the enum object, and this will affect the entire runtime of the application.
+In a large codebase, somebody might accidentally modify the enum object, and this will affect the runtime of the application.

 ```javascript
 const Sizes = {